patrickcording/02807-comp-tools/weekplans/week2.md

 - 2.3.17 (2.3.C3)*
 - 3.2.1 (without the draw function), 3.2.5*, 3.2.7

-### Predict survival on the Titanic
+### Predicting survival on the Titanic
-Download the data for the [Titanic](https://www.kaggle.com/c/titanic/overview) case on Kaggle and use Jupyter to prepare it for modelling.
-LINK TO DATA
+Download the [training data](https://github.com/patrickcording/02807-comp-tools/blob/master/docker/work/data/titanic_training.csv) for the [Titanic](https://www.kaggle.com/c/titanic/overview) case on Kaggle and use Jupyter for exploring it and preparing it for training of a model.

+You should make sure that you understand the data.
+Read the description on Kaggle carefully.

+Next, explore the data.
+You can ask yourself questions like: which features are more likely to influence a passengers chance of survival?
+How will you investigate this?

-Next week you will train a model with your data.
+Next week you will train a model with your data, so you should also prepare your data for modelling.